 Here are some other advantages of microlearning:

 • Bite-sized content helps in the increased retention of information as it accommodates the duration of the working memory capacity and attention span of learners.

-• Focused content targets specific areas of improvement, which helps learners to rapidly fill their performance gaps.
+• Focused content targets specific areas of improvement and competency, which helps learners to rapidly fill their performance gaps.

 • Content can be customized, and information can be provided on-demand to learners.

-• Size of the content means the cost for development is reduced by 50% when compared to full-fledged eLearning courses.
+• Size of the content means the cost for eLearning development is reduced by 50% when compared to a full-fledged eLearning course.

 • Bite-sized content makes it ideal for mobile learning, especially in a corporate environment where time is at a premium.